FDio/csit/docs/job_specs/report_coverage/3n-dnv/crypto-00.md

 4c AND 64b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128gcm
 1c AND 1518b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128gcm
 2c AND 1518b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128gcm
-4c AND 1518b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128gcm
 1c AND imix AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128gcm
 2c AND imix AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128gcm
 4c AND imix AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128gcm